Coreoz/HTTP-Gateway/README.md

   - Routes are indexed so that the algorithm to match the correct route always resolves in a complexity of `O(1)`, this means that if thousands of routes are served, it will not slow down the gateway a bit.
   - Almost all components are customizable/replaceable, so this toolkit can be used for many different use cases.

-HTTP Gateway relies on other powerful open source libraries, in particular:
+HTTP Gateway relies on other powerful open source libraries, especially:
 - [Netty](https://github.com/netty/netty)
 - [Play Server](https://www.playframework.com/documentation/3.0.x/JavaEmbeddingPlay)
 - [Async HTTP Client](https://github.com/AsyncHttpClient/async-http-client)